What is executive presence & how to develop it

 So, let's clear things up.

-For me, executive presence is a combination of personal style, communication abilities and confidence that conveys authenticity and inspires others.
+For me, executive presence is a combination of mental, physical, verbal and vocal traits that create a lasting positive impact.
 It's lighter than gravitas, (a weighty Latin word with unhelpful male overtones), more attainable than charisma.

 Why does executive presence matter?